You are here: Home > Program in Cellular Regulation and Metabolism

 Director: Alan G. Hinnebusch, PhD

-The Section on Protein Biosynthesis, headed by Thomas Dever, is characterizing the structure and function of translation initiation factors and stress-responsive eIF2a kinases, as well as viral regulators of these kinases, that control cellular protein synthesis.
-The group recently demonstrated that the hypusine-containing protein eIF5A promotes translation elongation by stimulating the peptidyl transferase activity of the ribosome and facilitating the reactivity of poor substrates like proline.
-They also characterized a human X-linked intellectual disability syndrome caused by a mutation in eIF2g that impairs eIF2b binding, thus providing a molecular basis for the human disease, and they identified eIF2 contacts with the ribosome.
+The Section on Protein Biosynthesis, headed by Thomas Dever, is characterizing the structure and function of translation initiation factors and stress-responsive eIF2α kinases that control cellular protein synthesis, as well as viral regulators of these kinases.
+Members of the group recently demonstrated that the hypusine-containing protein eIF5A promotes translation elongation by facilitating the reactivity of poor substrates such as proline.
+They also characterized a human X-linked intellectual disability syndrome caused by a mutation in eIF2γ that impairs eIF2β binding, thus providing a molecular basis for the human disease, and they identified a protein phosphatase PP1–binding site in yeast eIF2γ that targets PP1 to dephosphorylate eIF2α.

 The Section on Neuronal Connectivity, headed by Chi-Hon Lee, investigates the assembly and function of chromatic circuits in Drosophila.
-Lee's group uses high-resolution imaging and genetic approaches to determine the molecular mechanisms of dendrite development.
-The group revealed that photoreceptor-derived Activin restricts the dendritic field of first-order interneurons and consequentially controls their synaptic specificity.
-For studying visual functions, the group recently identified a hard-wired glutamatergic circuit that pools multiple UV signals to a higher visual center to mediate spectral preference behavior.
+His group combines imaging and genetic approaches to determine the mechanisms by which optic lobe neurons elaborate dendrites in stereotypic patterns to form appropriate synapses.
+The group recently identified several molecular cues, including TGF-beta/Activin, that control dendritic morphogenesis and synaptic specificity.
+For studying visual functions, the group mapped the visual circuits involved in innate and learned color-driven behaviors and identified the synaptic components involved in signal transmission.